 Other questions you should be asking are: Who is most likely to visit your studio?
 Who lives in the area?
 Will most members be arriving by car or public transport?
 Is your site visible to passers-by?
 What is the traffic around the location like during the hours your studio will be the busiest?

 F45 is open to everyone, regardless of age or fitness level, but a predominantly corporate member base will require a different approach than an audience of students or young families.
 Get out there—talk to real people and listen to what they have to say.
 Experience is a great teacher and will help you make the right decision.

 Once you’ve spent some time on the ground, it’s time to do some research.
 Consider things like population density, income levels, planned construction for new housing or roadworks, and property/rental price trends.
 Consider past and predictive data, and be aware that areas change over time.
 What might seem like a poor location now could be fantastic later on (or vice versa).

 You should also contact the franchisor and try to get as much information as possible, based on what has and hasn’t worked for other franchisees in the network.
 With 1,800 studios across 45+ countries, F45 has a wealth of data and experience to share.
 You’ll be sure to find a similar location and situation to pretty much any scenario you might be considering.

 At F45, we constantly evaluate our business and the industry we operate in to better understand and tap into trends and opportunities.
 It means we have a clear view on what will work for prospective franchisees and existing business partners looking to get the most value out of their studios.
-We also recommend that you talk to existing franchisees as much as possible—they might give you some insight on what makes a location hot or not.
+We also recommend that you talk to existing franchisees as much as possible—they might give you some insight on what makes the best places to open a gym hot or not.